Spotlight: Duke Clinical & Translational Science Institute KL2 Scholar Sarahn Wheeler, MD

 Deborah Franks Wells, MS, CGC: 22 years of clinic experience.
 Provides counseling at Duke Perinatal Burlington for prenatal and preconception indications.

 Jennifer Gilner, MD, PhD , Assistant Professor of Obstetrics & Gynecology, describes the experiences and motivations that led her to a career as a physician-scientist in high risk obstetrics, and current challenges she is leveraging Departmental and SOM resources to address.
+She serves as Medical Director of the Duke University Hospital Birthing Center.

 Describe your path to becoming a physician-scientist in obstetrics.